1980 Florida State Seminoles football team: Schedule

-Season summary

-Florida State finished #5 in the AP poll and #5 in the UPI poll with a 10–2 record.
-The Seminoles' offense scored 369 points while the defense allowed 103 points.
-They were invited to the Orange Bowl for the second straight season where they played Oklahoma again.

-Sam Platt led the team in rushing with 983 yards and 6 touchdowns.
-Rick Stockstill led the team in passing with 1377 yards and 15 touchdown passes.
-Michael Whiting led the team with 25 receptions while Hardis Johnson led with 419 receiving yards and 9 touchdowns.
-Keith Jones led the team with 5 pass interceptions.

-Monk Bonasorte {DB}, Bobby Butler {DB}, Bill Capece {K}, Greg Futch {G}, Reggie Herring {LB}, Ken Lanier {OT}, Mark Macek {DT}, Paul Piurowski {LB} and Rohn Stark {P} were selected to the First team All-South Independent team.
-Bobby Butler, Bill Capece, Ron Simmons {NG} and Rohn Stark were selected as First team All-Americans.
-Bonasorte, Herring and Lanier were selected as 2nd team All-Americans and Futch, Macek and Piurowski were named Honorable Mention All-Americans by the Associated Press.
-Butler {Atlanta}, Lanier {Denver}, Simmons {Cleveland}, Piurowski {Dallas} and Capece {Houston Oilers} were selected in the 1981 NFL draft.
-Butler was a #1 pick.
+Game summaries

-at LSU
+At LSU

 Bill Capece kicked three field goals and Florida State’s defense held Louisiana State without any points as the Seminoles opened their season with a 16-0 victory in Tiger Stadium.
 Florida State led 6-0 at halftime on field goals of 34 and 35 yards by Capece.
 The only touchdown of the game came with 2:32 remaining in the third quarter.
 Sam Platt ran in from four yards out for the score.

 Louisville

 Rick Stockstill threw four touchdown passes as the Seminoles routed Louisville 52-0 before the biggest crowd ever (52,623) to see a football game at Doak Campbell Stadium.
 The Seminoles got the first six of their seven touchdowns on passes, as Kelly Lowrey and Blair Williams followed Stockstill with one apiece.
 Stockstill threw TD passes to Dennis McKinnon (8 yards), Zeke Mowatt (7 yards), Hardis Johnson (26 yards) and Phil Williams (19 yards).
 Johnson and McKinnon caught TD passes from Lowrey and Williams and Ron Hester returned an interception 50 yards for a touchdown.